Frequently Asked Questions

-Here you can find a selection of questions commonly asked by the bride and groom that I usually answer by email and Skype.
+Here you can find a selection of questions commonly asked by the bride and groom that I usually answer by email and Instagram.

 Do you do all of the photo shoots?

 Yes.
-All photo shoots are performed by me, Adrian Bonet.
-I never send employees to cover a wedding, because for me it is very important to maintain the same level of quality at all photo shoots.
+I perform all photo shoots.
+I never send employees to cover a wedding, because it is very important to maintain the same level of quality at all works.

 Are the travel costs included in the prices?

-I am based in Playa del Carmen (Mexico), but I am not limited in any way in terms of traveling to make the photo shoots.
+I am based in Playa del Carmen (Mexico), but I am not limited in traveling to make the photo shoots.
 The travel costs are included for all weddings held in Riviera Maya.
-For other wedding locations a special quotation should be requested.
+For other wedding locations, a special quotation should be requested.

 What time do you start taking photos on the wedding day?

-I normally start two hours before the ceremony at the bride and groom’s hotel so that I leave enough time for traveling.
-For example, if the ceremony starts at 5pm, the photo session at the bride and groom’s hotel would start around 3pm.
+I usually start two hours before the ceremony at the bride and groom’s hotel to leave enough time for switching rooms and other travels.
+For example, if the ceremony starts at 5 pm, the photo session at the bride and groom’s hotel would begin around 3 pm.

 Do you take group photos at the end of the ceremony?

 Yes.
-This is the only exception I make in terms of spontaneity.
-I think that the group photos of the newly-weds with family and friends are interesting and there is no problem with taking them.
+It is the only exception I make in terms of spontaneity.
+The group photos of the newly-weds with family and friends are important, and there is no problem taking them.

 Do you take photos during the meal?

-How many photos are taken in each photo shoot?
+How many photos do you take in each photo shoot?

-I normally take 200 photographs per hour.
+I usually take 200 photographs per hour.
 In the 8-hour wedding photo shoot, I can take up to 2000 photos, keeping in mind that I can take many photos at once and there are many repetitions.
-I first sort out the photos according to my criteria of quality and then I deliver a selection of 600 photographs.
+I first sort out the photos according to my criteria of quality, and then I deliver a selection of 600 photographs.

 Do you take the photos in color or black and white?